Tag Archives: hip pain

 Patients may find recovery from a total hip replacement (THR) performed with the newer anterior (front) approach easier than that performed with the traditional posterior (back) approach.
 To reach your hip joint, the surgeon makes an incision in the front of your leg and separates muscles, rather than cutting and reattaching them, as would happen […]

-Treating Hip Labrum Abnormality and Tears
+Treating Hip Labrum Abnormality and Tears: What You Need To Know

 Is Piriformis Syndrome Getting on Your (Sciatic) Nerve?